My Photo

 On the Internet the user is always looking at the quickest and easiest way to access good information.
 One of the easiest ways to get information to the user is by using nothing more than words.

-Online Objectivity Paves a Path to Success
+Online Objectivity Paves the Way to Online Success

 Someone asked me the other day “why do so few companies find success online?”
 There are so many different answers I didn’t know where to start.
 On a whim, I came up with an answer that has crept up in almost every single web project I can recall.
 My answer to “why do so few companies find success online?” is “companies lack online objectivity.”
 Companies cannot take their own vested interests out of their web site.
 They focus more on their own needs as oppose to their user’s needs.
 This isn't to suggest that a company shouldn't strive to meet its online goals.
 Companies get tripped up in the process.
 They try to serve themselves first before serving their market.
 How many web sites have you visited a web site with each sentence starting with “Our … My … We?”
 Successful companies maintain a high degree of online objectivity.